google-gemini/generative-ai-js/docs/reference/main/generative-ai.generatecontentresponse.promptfeedback.md

 ## GenerateContentResponse.promptFeedback property

-A set of the feedback metadata the prompt specified in `GenerateContentRequest.content`<!-- -->.
+A set of the feedback metadata the prompt specified in .

 **Signature:**